The Punisher (2004 film): Accolades

 Mark Chadwick won "Best Fire Stunt" at the Taurus World Stunt Awards.
-Several other crew members were nominated for work on the film: Donna Evans for Best Overall Stunt by a Stunt Woman, Gary Hymes for Best Stunt Coordinator or 2nd Unit Director, and Keii Johnston and Dane Farwell for Best Work with a Vehicle.
+Several other crew members were nominated for work on the film: Donna Evans for Best Overall Stunt by a Stunt Woman, Gary M. Hymes for Best Stunt Coordinator or 2nd Unit Director, and Keii Johnston and Dane Farwell for Best Work with a Vehicle.

 The Punisher was also nominated for a Prism Award in the Wide Release Feature Film category.

 Music

 The score to The Punisher was composed and conducted by Italian composer Carlo Siliotto.
 Director Jonathan Hensleigh wanted the music to be very emotional, and was aware of Siliotto's previous work which led to him being chosen.
 When scoring the film Siliotto saw Frank Castle as a tragic figure stating, "This man, Frank Castle, is somebody who has a slaughtered family.
 He comes through that slaughter, and becomes a punisher.
 But he's a sad man—he drinks, and has bad memories always coming to him.
 There's a lot in the film, and at times it is like a modern version of a classic tragedy—like Othello."